 Rule 21: If the food product has any type of sugar in the first five ingredients, don’t buy it!
 (Unless it is a dessert or candy.
 Sorry I just cannot help myself.)

-I went on “The Skinny Rules” diet, and in about a week and a half I lost all the weight needed.
-I’m back down to 133 lbs.
-I lost down to 135 lbs within the first five days.
-I have never had weight fall off of me so quickly in my life.
-I really liked his recipes, and I couldn’t eat all the food offered.
+I went on “The Skinny Rules” diet, and in about a week and a half, I lost all the weight needed.
+Back down to 133 lbs I lost down to 135 lbs within the first five days.
+I have never had weight fall off of me so quickly.
+The recipes were great, and I couldn’t eat all the food offered.

-I love this lifestyle change.
-I will continue to read labels for sugar.
-I count it right up there with my zero calorie beverages, whole grains and fiber, and portion control.
+I love this lifestyle change brought on by “The Skinny Rules” and will continue to read labels looking for sugar.
+I count it right up there with my zero calorie beverages, whole grains, fiber, and portion control.

 The best result of all, the puffiness around my waist is gone!
 No more muffin top!!!
 Even over a month later!